Patient safety - an essential priority

 It is important to note that The General Medical Council (GMC) on Monday 14 September 2020 issued guidance for its staff detailing how to take the context created by COVID-19 into account when considering complaints about doctors.

-The PHSO’s pubic consultation regarding “The Complaints Standards Framework” is underway and is due to end on 18 October 2020.
+The PHSO’s public consultation regarding “The Complaints Standards Framework” is underway and is due to end on 18 September 2020.
 This will be followed by the PHSO, piloting the new framework with trusts and GP practices that volunteer to be involved in early 2021, with the framework expected to be launched later next year.
 The framework is built on four main principles:

 - Promoting a learning and improvement culture;